carlydopps/trouvaille/README.md

 <br />
 ## Application Overview

 Trouvaille enables travelers to discover, create, and share personal adventures with each other.
-It can be difficult to find rare experiences in places you've never visited before, which leads to visiting tourist traps instead.
+It can be difficult to find rare experiences in new places, which often leads to visiting tourist traps instead.
 The goal of Trouvaille is to make those personal experiences more accessible among fellow travelers and, in turn, create a trip full of “hidden gems” and unique adventures.
 An added goal is to build connections with other travelers and to make trips more meaningful by filling them with places recommended from someone they know or now follow.
 <br />
 <br />